 At least 10 days prior to the sale the lender shall notify the borrower of the date, time and place of the sale, as well as provide them with a written accounting of amount due on the loan.
 The lender must permit the borrower to pay whatever is due and redeem the vehicle prior to its being sold.
 Furthermore, the borrower is allowed to purchase the vehicle at the sale.

 COMMERCIALLY REASONABLE SALE

 Since the borrower is ultimately liable for the amount due on the loan it is forbidden for the lender to sell the vehicle at a price that is unreasonable or far below market value.
 At times repossessed cars are sold at rigged auctions where the prices paid are substantially lower than what the car is really worth, resulting in the buyer being stuck with a deficiency judgment for the difference in the amount owed.
 This practice is commonplace and illegal.

 In the event that the vehicle winds up getting sold for more than what the borrower owes, all of the additional proceeds must be returned to the borrower within 30 days of the sale.

 In addition to the above, it is not uncommon that the purported car lender is no longer entitled to enforce the loan.
 Just like the subprime mortgage crisis in 2009, almost every single auto loan in the US has been securitized, packaged and sold off on the secondary market.
 Therefore the people that are repossessing your car may not be entitled to do so.

 What makes Loan Lawyers unique amongst the majority of consumer law firms is that where others will often rush to put their clients in bankruptcy, we use bankruptcy strategically and only as a last resort.
-In fact we have been able to help thousands of clients get out of debt, and even recover money due to violations of state and federal law, without the need to file bankruptcy.
+In fact, we have been able to help thousands of clients with debt relief, and even recover money due to violations of state and federal law, without the need to file bankruptcy.